-The Project seeks to measurably decrease the vulnerability of people and the national economy of St. Vincent and the Grenadines to climate change and natural hazards.
+The Project seeks to measurably decrease the vulnerability of people and the national economy of SVG to climate change and natural hazards.
 The development objectives of the project would be to:

 - (i) Integrate disaster vulnerability reduction and climate resilience in national development strategies and management of public infrastructure; - (ii) Improve SVG's access to and benefit from regional collaboration and support structures for hazard monitoring and risk assessments, and - (iii) Reduce the risk of loss of human life due to natural hazard induced structural failure of critical public infrastructure.